lowRISC/sonata-software/exercises/hardware_access_control/README.md

 ```

 `led_walk_dynamic` was run after `blinky_dynamic` because it's thread was given a lower priority in the [`xmake.lua`][].
-So when it asked for access to user LED 7, it was denied by `gpio_access` because this LED had already been given to `blinky_dynamic`.
+So when it asked for access to user LED 7, it was denied by `gpio_access` because this LED had already been allocated to `blinky_dynamic`.

 Now change `NumLeds` in [`led_walk_dynamic.cc`][] from 8 to 7, then rebuild.
 Both compartments should run happily again.